 At Penn Fields School we have the very highest expectations of, and aspirations for, all our students.
-Our Governing Body share our belief that every pupil should have equal opportunities to achieve the best possible life chances, and we share the drive to ensure all students are given every opportunity to fulfil their potential.
+Our Governing Body share our belief that every student should have equal opportunities to achieve the best possible life chances, and we share the drive to ensure all students are given every opportunity to fulfil their potential.

 As a school, we recognise it is not the funding itself that will improve achievement and attainment, but how it is implemented.
 The Department for Education (DfE) expects us to use PPF appropriately and to be accountable for the decisions we make.
-At Penn Fields, active involvement of the Governors, through effective and rigorous planning, and monitoring, ensure the efficient management of PPF.
+At Penn Fields, the active involvement of the Governors, through effective and rigorous scrutiny, and monitoring, ensure the efficient management of PPF.
 We are clear in the way our interventions are targeted to ensure FSM students benefit from PPF.
 However, we acknowledge that making improvements to teaching and learning is not exclusive to students on FSM, and consequently other students will receive the advantage from this.

-Please click on the links below for the summary of the PPF expenditure and interventions at Penn Fields School.
+Please click on the links below for the summary of the PPF expenditure and interventions at Penn Fields School